k-ujihara/build-rdkit/README.md

 - Install Visual Studio 2017 and CMAKE.
 - Install Python using installer enabling pip.
 - Download and extract source codes of RDKit, Boost, zlib and Eigen3 to this directory.
-- Customize 'set-envs.bat' file.
+- Customize 'custom-dir.bat' file.
 - Open 'Developer Command Prompt for VS 2017'.
-- Execute 'build-all.bat'.
+- Execute 'build-python.bat'.
-- 'SET BUILDPLATFORM=x86' to build for 32-bit.
+- 'SET BUILDPLATFORM=x86' before execution above if you build for 32-bit.
 (Some tests are failed.)

 ### Build for C&#35;